eduardoboucas/buildtimes/posts/2016-12-15-introducing-speedtracker/2016-12-15-introducing-speedtracker.md

 There are a few enterprise solutions that provide this type of monitoring, but the reality is that not every project can afford to allocate a budget for this.
 In the true spirit of FOSS, I set out to build a tool that everyone can use (and modify) for free.
 It’s called [SpeedTracker](https://speedtracker.org/).

-{% include helpers/image.html, name="speedtracker1.png", caption="Example of a SpeedTracker dashboard (1/2)" %}
+{% include helpers/image.html name:"speedtracker1.png" caption:"Example of a SpeedTracker dashboard (1/2)" %}

 ## The plan